weiserlab/ambuj/position.md

 ----
 ## Regarding Positions

-**Research Assistant:** Student without a PhD degree can apply for this position.
-Typically, they are students with bachelor's or master's degrees looking for experience of working on research projects.
+**Research Assistant:** Scholars without a PhD degree can apply for this position.
+Typically, this inclides scholars bachelor's/master's degrees looking for experience of working on research projects.
 This position exposes students to quality research and allows them to decide if they would want to pursue PhD studies.
 As a result, students are more competitive when applying to leading universities for PhD studies.
 Typical salary: 5000 to 6000 SGD/month.

 **Research Scientist:**